dustinlegacy/globalhealthpipeline/README.md

 For specific setup instructions click [here](terraform/).

-IMPORTANT: A key aspect of this is creating a service account with correct permissions.
-We selected Storage Admin.
-That service account then needs to export the creds as a .json file and then be saved into Terraform Cloud as an envrionment variable.

 Terraform stores files as .tf files.

 For the sake of organization, I separated my .tf scripts into differnt sections based on the differnt GCP objects that I am trying to create.